 Most Canadian employers use an Applicant Tracking System (ATS) to shortlist resumes that best match the job description.
 Customizing your resume for each job and including relevant keywords will improve your chances of being selected for an interview.
-You can use the Prepped Resume Scanner to ensure your resume is ATS-friendly.
 Make sure your resume highlights your achievements in each role and not just your job responsibilities.
 You should also include a cover letter, even if the job posting doesn’t specifically ask for one.

 Start building your network in Canada

 Networking is essential in Canada’s professional environment and can play a crucial role in your job search.
 Most available jobs in Canada are filled through the recruiters’ networks and your network can help you tap into this hidden job market.
 Your professional connections in Canada can also help you understand the local job market, in-demand skills, and the hiring practices of different employers.

 You can start building your Canadian network before moving to Canada through LinkedIn, virtual coffee chats, and networking events.
 Before you start reaching out to potential employers in Canada, make sure your LinkedIn profile is optimized for your job search.
 You may also want to connect with seasoned professionals who can mentor and guide you as you begin your career in Canada.